professorsugoi/Deploy-Astro-Neocities/README.md

       #    git push

       ## uncomment this block if you want to push commits to neocities *and* github
-      ## see "⚠" section of README for more info
+      ## see the README "optional" step for more information
 ```

 Generate your Neocities API token at: